Adopt This Album! Nirvana – In Utero (20th Anniversary Re-Issue)

 YouTube player

-It’s nice to actually have a quality version of this instead of my busted home made VHS recording that I have probably watched over 25 times.
+It’s nice to actually have a quality version of this instead of my busted homemade VHS recording that I have probably watched over 25 times.
 Having an audio version of the concert is pretty cool as well, Grohl on the drums is an absolute beast throughout the entire performance.

 So as much as I dislike re-releases and as much I hate to admit it, the In Utero super duper deluxe edition is actually pretty cool, even though it’s insanely overpriced.

-Also the fact that I care enough to listen to it and do a write up on it makes me feel lame, but In Utero is one of my top 10 favorite albums of all time so I had to.
+Also, the fact that I care enough to listen to it and do a write-up on it makes me feel lame, but In Utero is one of my top 10 favorite albums of all time so I had to.

 Being nostalgic about music that you loved so much back in the day basically sucks.
 Anyway, I guess its not too long until I start collecting social security checks.
-I always wonder how Cobain would react to the way that Nirvana’s music and legacy has been handled since his death, the adolescent in me thinks he would probably hate it.
+I always wonder how Cobain would react to the way that Nirvana’s music and legacy has been handled since his death, the adolescent in me thinks he would probably despise it.

 If you have 40 minutes to waste check this interview out with Grohl and Novoselic where they talk about the recording of In Utero and what they think of the re-mix. http://www.npr.org/blogs/allsongs/2013/09/09/220657501/dave-grohl-and-krist-novoselic-share-memories-unreleased-tracks-from-in-utero